FORMAL GREETINGS IN SPANISH

 SMALL TALK IN SPANISH

-Now let's move on to some basic examples of small talk:
+Now let's move on to some basic examples of small talk:1.
+General small talk:

 Muy bien, gracias. ¿Y usted? – Very well thank you.
 And you?